marianapatcosta/gameplay/README.md

 As extra-features to the app teached in the video lessons, this project implemented:

 - Implementation of multilanguage with i18n-js and expo-localization; the app can be visualized either in english or in portuguese, with the flexibility to add more languages.
+- Implement Edit and Delete appointment functionalities.
-- Development UserProfile screen, to handle the logout and language settings.
+- Development UserProfile screen, to handle the logout, language ant theme settings and a link to user's profile in Discord.
 - Development of Logout modal to signout.
-- Implement Edit and Delete appointment functionalities.
 - Development of useTheme hook to implement dark and light themes.
 - Implementation of useAsyncStorage hook to abstrat the storage management logic.
 - Implementation of a function to generate a random greeting sentence in the Home screen, when the user access the app, among some pre-defined sentences.